Need more buttons for your PS4 controller? This gadget adds two on the caboose – TechCrunch

 Called, imaginatively, the Back Button Attachment, the gadget plugs into the PS4’s accessory port and adds three interactive items to the back end of the controller.
 There are two paddle-style buttons that seem suited for middle fingers to hit easily, each of which can be programmed to be any of the ordinary buttons.

 There’s also a little OLED screen that provides “real-time” information on what the buttons are set to.
 It doesn’t seem like there’s ever much urgency to find that information out or show others, but hey.
-The screen also double as a button for switching between configurations or changing the settings on the fly.
+The screen also doubles as a button for switching between configurations or changing the settings on the fly.

 Great idea from Sony, right?
 Wrong!
 The rear button thing has been done for some time by high-end third-party controller makers like Scuf and Astro, which with their customizable sticks and buttons have been adopted widely by pro gamers.
 (Microsoft, for its part, has a patent for a Braille display and input on the back.)